Building Name

 New build

-In in 1895 at the age of 55 Watt moved to Knutsford and built his own house.
+So, in 1895 at the age of 55 Watt moved to Knutsford and built his own house.
 He took a keen interest in the construction, visiting the site every day, carefully studying the different stages of the job.
 The design in an Arts and Crafts style did not really reflect his views but was dictated chiefly by Brooke.
-But the construction of this essentially ordinary house was to prove the catalyst which ignited Watt's mania for building.
-Watt was sufficiently enthusiastic to want to try again and two years later began his series of houses on Legh Road However, John Brooke was too well-established an architect to act as a a mere draughtsman.
-Instead it was the young Harry S Fairhurst and others that Watt employed to “ghost” the eccentric Italian style that was to become the hallmark of his work in Knutsford.
+But the construction of this essentially ordinary house was to prove the catalyst which ignited Watt’s mania for building.
+Watt was sufficiently enthusiastic to want to try again and two years later began his series of houses on Legh Road However, John Brooke was too well-established an architect to act as a a mere draftsman.
+Instead, it was the young Harry S Fairhurst that Watt employed to “ghost” the eccentric Italian style that was to become the hallmark of his work in Knutsford.

 Reference Pevsner: Cheshire